In the midst of the 21st century, we need to reconstruct our systems and repair fractured social relationships.

 Mathew holds a B.A. in Sociology from Loyola University New Orleans and an M.S. in Conflict Resolution from the University of San Diego.
 Additionally, he possesses a Graduate Certificate in Restorative Justice Facilitation and Leadership, a Graduate Certificate in Trauma Awareness and Resilience, both from the University of San Diego, and a Graduate Certificate in Instructional Design from the University of Illinois Urbana-Champaign.

-With over a decade of dedicated experience in community development, equity, and innovation, Mathew's core belief that guides social change begins with the power of connection – bridging sectors, communities, and ideas.
+Mathew has received professional training from reputable institutions.
+He completed training programs with the Obama Foundation in community leadership, Alluvial Collective in racial reconciliation, and the Asset-based Community Development Institute in community development.
+These experiences have enriched his expertise in community engagement, restorative justice, and effective community development practices.
+With over a decade of dedicated experience in community development, equity, and innovation, Mathew's core belief is that social change begins with the power of connection – bridging sectors, communities, and ideas.
 In the midst of today's social conflict, he firmly believes in the imperative to reimagine and collaboratively build institutions that can reunite a divided nation.

 Over the course of his rewarding 10-year career, Mathew has consistently designed, developed, and evaluated diverse social innovations across rural, urban, and international settings.
 His work has consistently contributed to community well-being and positive change.
 From spearheading literacy education in rural Mississippi to expanding youth development in New Orleans and fostering intercultural awareness in Panamá, his efforts have forged strong partnerships with nonprofits, government officials, and civic leaders.
 This has resulted in impactful programs such as community college-corporate apprenticeships and building trades apprenticeships in Chicago, all aimed at promoting economic mobility and addressing historical racial disparities.